 When it comes to yields, the health of your soil cannot be understated.
 Soil stores and cycles the water and nutrients that your crops need to grow.
 When the health of your soil declines, your whole operation suffers.
 Your South Dakota Soybean Association is committed to helping you bolster and maintain the health of your soil by providing you readily available resources to ensure you have the best soil management practices in place.

 Five Principles you can implement TodayThere are five principles that you can implement right now to increase your soil health.

 Before you can begin to build soil health, erosion needs to be minimized as much as possible.
 Taylor recommends keeping plant residue on the surface.

-In order to start building soil aggregates, pore spaces, soil biology and organic matter, Taylor recommends minimizing tillage as much as possible.
+In order to start building soil aggregates, pore spaces, soil biology and organic matter, try minimizing tillage as much as possible.

 Cover crops can add carbon to the soil, providing a great food source for microorganisms.
-Taylor recommends feeding the soil with plants growing throughout the year.
+Try feeding the soil with plants growing throughout the year.

 Diversify with three or more crops and cover crops.
-Taylor recommends using cool and warm season grasses and as many broadleaf plants as possible.
+Try using cool and warm season grasses and as many broadleaf plants as possible.

 Proper grassland management is vital for soil health.
-Taylor recommends livestock grazing of cover crops in the fall and winter.
+Try livestock grazing of cover crops in the fall and winter.

 Find a Mentor

 No one is better suited to walk you through these conservation tactics than South Dakota ag producers.
 When you connect with the South Dakota Mentor Network you’ll be connected to other area producers who will share their conservation experiences with you and provide you with free, personalized advice – saving you time and money.
-Contact Taylor to get set up with a mentor near you
+Contact the South Dakota Soil Health Coalition to get set up with a mentor near you.

 Find more information on each of these soil health pillars.